eightythreeapps/kanora-server/.github/ISSUE_TEMPLATE/feature_request.md

 ---
-name: Feature request
+name: Feature Request
 about: Suggest an idea for this project
 title: '[FEATURE] '
-labels: enhancement
+labels: feature
 assignees: ''
 ---

 ## Problem Statement
 A clear and concise description of what the problem is.
 Ex.
 I'm always frustrated when [...]

+## Use Case
+Describe the use case or scenario where this feature would be valuable.

+## Current Solution/Workaround
+Is there a current solution or workaround?
+If so, please describe.

 ## Proposed Solution
-A clear and concise description of what you want to happen.
+A clear and concise description of what you want to happen and how it should work.

-## Alternative Solutions
-A clear and concise description of any alternative solutions or features you've considered.

 ## User Story
 As a [type of user], I want [goal] so that [benefit].

 ## Acceptance Criteria
 List the conditions that must be met for this feature to be considered complete:
-- [ ] Criteria 1
+- [ ] Criterion 1
-- [ ] Criteria 2
+- [ ] Criterion 2
-- [ ] Criteria 3
+- [ ] Criterion 3

 ## Technical Requirements
 List any technical requirements or implementation details: